hughxiouge/CompoundE3D/README.md

 https://github.com/snap-stanford/ogb

-#### Recommended order of installation
+#### Environment setup guide
- - Create a python 3.8.8 environment using Anaconda
+ - Create a python environment using Anaconda
- - Install torch 1.11.0 using Anaconda
+ - Install latest version of torch using Anaconda
- - Install torch-geometric using Anaconda
+ - Install latest version of torch-geometric using Anaconda
  - Install ogb using pip
- - Install other packages using pip
+ - Install tensorboardx using pip

 ## After installing the OGB environment, to reproduce the results